Topics Covered in this Blog:

-Diabetes affects more than 30 million people in the United States, according to the Centers for Disease Control and Prevention.
-This equates to approximately 10% of the population.
-Approximately one-third of these people are still undiagnosed, putting them at a higher risk of developing problems.
-Even more shocking is the fact that 84.1 million adults (or 33.9 percent) have pre-diabetes.1
+Another common health condition, diabetes, affects the way your body turns food into energy.
+Diabetes impacts an estimated 37 million people, according to the Centers for Disease Control and Prevention.
+This equates to roughly 11% of the population.
+Approximately one-third of these people are still undiagnosed and untreated, putting them at a higher risk of developing serious health issues.

 What Is Diabetes?